 When I speak of social anxiety, I am referring to

-A feeling of uneasiness, dread, or apprehension about social interaction(s) and how we come across to others.
-Very often, the source of the social anxiety is a concern that one will be (or is being) judged negatively by other people, regardless of whether this is actually the case.
+A feeling of uneasiness or apprehension about social interactions and how we appear to others.
+Very often, the source of the social anxiety is a concern that one is or will be judged negatively by other people, regardless of whether this is actually the case.

-It’s important to note that mild to moderate feelings like this effect most people.
+It’s important to note that mild to moderate feelings like this effect almost everyone.
+I would say that at least 90% of people that I've worked with over the years in counseling have a mild to moderate degree of anxiety in social situations.
 For example, most people who are speaking in front of a group will have considerable anxiety.
 This is normal.